NO to tourist trains in the Mayan rainforest!

 President Obrador promises that the “Mayan Train”, with its estimated construction costs of €7 billion, will bring development to Mexico’s poor south.
 The 160-kph train will transport tourists from the beach resorts of Cancún and the Riviera Maya on the Caribbean coast to inland archaeological sites such as the pyramids of Palenque.

-The planned 1,525-kilometer train route with cut a swathe through unique rainforest areas in five Mexican states.
+The planned 1,525-kilometer train route – roughly the distance from Portland, Oregon to Los Angeles, or from Paris to Rome – will cut a swathe through rainforest areas in five Mexican states.

 Sensitive ecosystems will be cleared to build access roads for heavy machinery and building materials as well as workers’ settlements.
 The project will involve moving millions of tons of soil and rock, and huge quantities of concrete and steel will go into the construction.